How to use the Trip Manager

 Use New Trip when you want to leave the current trip behind and start fresh.

-- you are branching into a totally different route or concept
+- you want to switch to a different route or concept

-- you do not want to overwrite the current saved trip
+- you do not want to keep editing the current trip

 If the current workspace has unsaved changes, the Trip Manager may ask whether you want to save before continuing.

-If the current workspace is already backed by a saved active trip, you will see Save to Active Trip.
+If the current workspace is backed by a saved trip, the button is Save.

 Use it when: